alanchmiel/VI-Solver/README.md

 - BloodBank: A blood banking network as described in [1].

-*Optimization*
+The original paper for "bloodbank is here" https://supernet.isenberg.umass.edu/articles/bloodsupplychaindesign.pdf *Optimization*

 - Sphere: Simply represents L2 distance from the origin.
 Minimum is the origin.